torvalds/linux/Documentation/filesystems/squashfs.rst

 Squashfs is a compressed read-only filesystem for Linux.

-It uses zlib, lz4, lzo, or xz compression to compress files, inodes and directories.
-Inodes in the system are very small and all blocks are packed to minimise data overhead.
+It uses zlib, lz4, lzo, or xz compression to compress files, ianaldes and directories.
+Ianaldes in the system are very small and all blocks are packed to minimise data overhead.
 Block sizes greater than 4K are supported up to a maximum of 1Mbytes (default block size 128K).